 Child Custody in Alabama

 This awarding of custody pending the outcome of the divorce process is sometimes called temporary custody.
-Temporary physical custody is sometimes awarded to the parent that is still living in the marital home in order to promote stability in the child’s life so that the child does not have to uproot themselves and move into another home.
-However, custody determinations are typically decided by determining what is in the best interests of the child.
+Temporary physical custody is sometimes awarded to the parent that is still living in the marital home in order to promote stability in the child’s life so that the child does not have to uproot themselves and move into another school district.
+However, custody determinations are ultimately decided by determining what is in the best interests of the child.
 In Alabama, the judge will take many different factors into consideration when making considerations of custody and what is in the best interest of the child.

 Once temporary custody is awarded, then hearings are held and a custody evaluation is sometimes performed.
 A custody evaluation is where a social worker or mental health professional performs an evaluation by conducting interviews with various individuals involved in the child’s life, in order to give a recommendation as to the custody of the child.
 After this recommendation is performed and submitted to the court, a trial can still occur at which the judge will decide the parent’s custody rights, child support, and visitation considerations after hearing evidence presented by the divorce lawyers of both parents.
 If you have any questions about custody law in Alabama, then give our divorce lawyers a call today and we will be happy to speak with you.